-- In a bowl, combine well drained tuna with mayo, celery, green onion, capers, lemon juice, cayenne, black pepper, and salt.
-Mix to combine.
+- In a medium bowl, mix well-drained tuna with mayo, celery, green onion, capers, lemon juice, cayenne pepper, black pepper, and salt, stirring until well combined.

 - Spread mayo to taste (if desired) over the inside of the bottom buns.

-- Distribute tuna mixture over bottom buns.
+- Distribute tuna mixture over top of the bottom buns.
 Top with shredded cheese.